dachiefjustice/vm-vulnlab/README.md

 - Practice web penetration testing safely and easily
 - Create security trainings/workshops

-This project automatically creates a Kali Linux lab VM containing 10+ intentionally vulnerable web applications/APIs.
+This project automatically creates a Kali Linux lab VM containing:
+- 10+ intentionally vulnerable web applications (from easy to advanced difficulty)
+- The tools to analyze and exploit them

 Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), and [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project).
 For details about included vulnerable apps see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps).

 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions: